 What You Need To Start Small Chop Business in Nigeria

-You’ll need basic cooking tools used for cooking at large quantities.
+You’ll need basic cooking tools used for cooking in large quantities.
 Basically almost all the kitchen utensils in your kitchen you use for cooking but in bigger sizes.

 - Big frying pans